The lack of the return of seized animals and the BC SPCA costs for pet owners.

 • I don’t agree with the amount of money the BC SPCA told me I must pay.

-At any stage of any of the BCFIRB appeal processes you can hire a lawyer to represent you at your own cost.
+At any stage of any of the BCFIRB appeal processes you can hire a lawyer to represent you at your own cost which you will have to pay and the BC SPCA costs.

-Now that you know the processes described in brief above, you can find out how the BC SPGA is advocating BC SPCA reform in support of animal and pet guardians.
+Now that you know the processes described in brief above, you can find out how the BC SPGA is advocating animal policing reform in support of animal and pet guardians.

 Join Today!